pvtl/docker-dev/docs/faqs.md

 *1. Update your environment*

 - Update the environment variables (`BLACKFIRE_CLIENT_ID` etc) in `/.env`
-- Add the container - Uncomment the `blackfire` container in `/docker-compose.yml`
+- Add `opt/blackfire.yml` to the `COMPOSE_FILE` list in your .env file (using ":" as list separators).
+This enables the Blackfire agent container.
-- Add the PHP module - Uncomment the `Blackfire PHP Profiler...` block in `/php/shared.sh`
+- Uncomment the `Install Blackfire` lines in `php/xx/Dockerfile` (where "xx" is the version of PHP you're enabling Blackfire for).
+This enables the Blackfire extension for PHP.
 - Rebuild and restart - `docker-compose down && docker-compose build --pull --no-cache && docker-compose up -d` (this will take a while)

 *2. Profile*